 Conditions We Treat

-We treat psychological, behavioral and emotional problems caused by an illness or injury.
+We assess and treat cognitive, psychological, behavioral and emotional problems caused by an illness or injury.
 We do not see children with only developmental learning or behavioral disorders, such as attention deficit hyperactivity disorder (ADHD) or learning disabilities.

 Many children we see have had a traumatic brain injury or concussion.

 When a child has a severe head injury, the brain can be damaged.
-Our team evaluates children with traumatic brain injuries to see how well their physical body is working and to check their language and thinking skills.
+Our team evaluates children with traumatic brain injuries to check their language and thinking skills.
 We make recommendations to help children recover as much function as possible and plan for their return to school and their community.

 Cells in the brain need oxygen to survive.
 Hypoxic/anoxic brain injuries happen when the brain does not get enough oxygen.
 An example of a hypoxic/anoxic brain injury is a near-drowning event.